 Deputy Rakes and his men, who try to shut down the brothers' moonshine business after they refuse to pay off local law enforcement.
 Beautifully shot with strong performances throughout, critics generally responded positively to the film, which

 made almost $58 million against its $26 million budget.
 In the United States, Lawless was released with an R rating from the MPAA, for:

 However, the version of the film that was released in the States was a slightly censored version, which slightly trimmed some violence in five key scenes.
 In this edition of Cutting Edge, we'll be taking a look at the footage that was cut from

 Lawless in order to achieve an R rating from the MPAA.
 In order to understand the context of the changes made to Lawless, it may help to be aware of how the MPAA works.
-In general, the MPAA will shy away from demanding specific changes to a
+In general, the MPAA will shy away from demanding specific changes to a film,

-but it is interesting to see what changes John Hillcoat made to the film to get his R rating.
+interesting to see what changes John Hillcoat made to the film to get his R rating.

 US cuts for an MPAA R rating